spinnaker/governance/rfc/kubernetes-ui-enhancements/kubernetes-ui-enhancements.md

 Spinnaker uses the term “cluster” in the infrastructure view as an all encompassing term for the metadata, instances, and environments that comprise an application.
 This term is incongruent with the Kubernetes definition of a cluster.
 The term “workload” aligns Spinnaker with other tools and accurately refers to the set of Kubernetes application resources.

-Load Balancers
+Load Balancers → Load Balancers

 The load balancer tab of Spinnaker’s infrastructure view is used to display deployed Service and Ingress objects.
-While updating this to “Services & Ingresses” would bring Spinnaker into alignment with other tools, it would require further tweaking if the category is expanded to include future object types.
-Unlike Spinnaker’s overloaded usage of the term “cluster”, the load balancer label is not applied in direct conflict with a pre-existing Kubernetes specific term.
+As part of this terminology review, I considered renaming this to “Services & Ingresses”.
+While that would bring Spinnaker into alignment with other tools, it would require further tweaking if the category is expanded to include future object types.
+Unlike Spinnaker’s overloaded usage of the term “cluster”, the load balancer label is not applied in direct conflict with a pre-existing Kubernetes specific term and can remain unchanged.

 Firewalls →  Network Policies